 Business in tourist sector on Iceland?
-That must be a gold mine!
-Is it really, we'll find out from conversation with 23-year-old Maciej from Poland, an owner of a car rental company on Iceland.
+That must be a business success story on Iceland!
+If it really is, we'll find out from conversation with 23-year-old entrepreneur from Poland, an owner of a car rental company on Iceland.

 Please tell me, how long you’re on Iceland?